-In the context of Indonesia, using data derived from IIS 2011, Hartono and Kusumawardhani (2019) explore the nature and importance of innovation constraints faced by manufacturing firms and its impact on innovation performance was examined.
-The study groups innovation constraints into "market and institution", "employee and organisation attitude", "finance and risk" and "knowledge and cooperation".
+In the context of Indonesia, using data derived from IIS 2011, Hartono & Kusumawardhani (2019) explore the nature and importance of innovation constraints faced by manufacturing firms and its impact on innovation performance was examined.
+The study groups innovation constraints into market and institution, employee and organisation attitude, finance and risk, and knowledge and cooperation.
 Factors related to financial and risk are perceived to be the most important constraints.
 The study shows that different innovation barriers influence types of innovation and innovation performance differently.
-As the IIS 2011 only surveyed Indonesian manufacturing firms, insights on how non-manufacturing firms experiencing innovation barriers do not exist.
+Since the IIS 2011 only surveyed Indonesian manufacturing firms, insights on how non-manufacturing firms experiencing innovation barriers do not exist.
 The IIS 2014 data used in this study covers seven industry sectors, including both manufacturing and services firms, extends that body of knowledge by providing insights covering a wider context.
+SC.e barriers with breadth and depth of OI performed by Chinese manufacturing firms.
+They found that the three groups of obstacles are significantly associated with the firms' breadth and depth of openness in innovation.
+This suggests that the Chinese firms facing to a higher extent three groups of barriers, are more likely to engage with OI in greater breadth and depth to mitigate the barriers.
+Furthermore, the firms' openness varies across different firms' ownership, size, and technology intensity.
+Lastly, Fu et al., (2014) suggest that future studies that link innovation barriers and firm openness should beyond inbound or outside-in process as the indicator of firm openness.

-2.2 Innovation barriers and firms' openness relationship
+2.2.
+Innovation barriers and firms' openness relationship